 ANZAC Day – It’s one of the few national traditions observed in our relatively still-young nation.
 It’s a truly iconic Australian tradition that has steadfastly held strong over several generations.
-I’ve just been to this year’s ceremony at my children’s school and I’m reminded again, that the ANZAC Day message is a powerful and unifying one.
+Each year, local ceremonies around the country remind us that the ANZAC Day message is a powerful and unifying one.
 It does make you stop, take stock, and be thankful to generations before ours and the country we live in today.

-In fact, we probably actively avoid them, as they actually feel pretty counterintuitive to concepts we might be trying to drive, such as transformation, change, progress, innovation.
+In fact, terms like tradition, legacy, history and age, actually feel pretty counter-intuitive to concepts we might be trying to drive, such as transformation, change, progress, innovation.

 So while we’re hyper busy pushing to change-adopt-lead-repeat faster and faster, does tradition still have any place?
 Is there still value in say, taking time out of an otherwise jam-packed schedule to revisit the past, reflect, reassess and recalibrate?
 Where’s the value or ROI on that?

 The answer is most definitely YES – tradition matters big-time in business and it should in your organization as well.
 The reason?
 Tradition represents a critical piece of our personal and company culture.
 If we fail to value our traditions, big and small, we lose touch of our identity, as business leaders, and as a business.
-Here are 4 ways traditions matter – more than ever – in our organisations of the future.
+Here are 4 ways traditions matter – more than ever – in our organisations of the future and in the age of digital transformation.

 Never underestimate the power of a great story!
 Think back to why you started your business, or how it was started, or why you do the job you do.
 The traditions and stories behind you or your business are immensely interesting, real and motivating.
 Your staff want to know these and so do your customers.
 These are the stories that tell your staff and your customers about your brand values and what you’re all about more than any polished pitch!